Casal2/casal2.github.io/contributing.md

 ### Order of activities

-1. Work with the Casal2 Development Teamto create a GitHub issue with detailed task information and narrow scope
+1. Work with the Casal2 Development Team to create a GitHub issue with detailed task information and narrow scope

 2. Have the Casal2 Development Team create a branch to work on the issue in the format `<topic area>_YYYYMM`, e.g., `retention_unit_tests_201911`